razorpay/opencensus-php/wiki/hmr-dev-guide.md

 - Refresh the dashboard, merchant-entry call will be successful now.
 But, all the modules will fail to load due to SSL error.
 Open any one of those modules in a new tab and accept the invalid SSL certificate.

 - Refresh dashboard again and VOILAAAA, welcome to the HMR world :raised_hands:.

+### 3. Checklist to use HMR
+- Run yarn serve at the root (starts webpack server on port 8080)
+- Accept SSL invalid certificates by opening https://localhost:8080/public/dist/merchant-entry.js directly.
+- You can also update google chrome settings to always allow invalid certificates for resources loaded from localhost (will also add steps to generate and use a valid certificate).
+  - Open Google Chrome browser.
+  - Type chrome://flags/#allow-insecure-localhost in address bar.
+  - Click on Enable.
+  - Select “Relaunch Now” option displaying at the bottom after making the changes
+- Make sure localhost port is configured to **8080** in your redirector config.
+- You don't need to run http-server in the public folder.